awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-configure-profile.md

 # ecs\-cli configure profile<a name="cmd-ecs-cli-configure-profile"></a>

-## Description<a name="cmd-ecs-cli-configure-profile-description"></a>

 Configures your AWS credentials in a named Amazon ECS profile, which is stored in the `~/.ecs/credentials` file\.
 If multiple profiles are created, you can change the profile used by default with the ecs\-cli configure profile default command\.
 For more information, see [ecs\-cli configure profile default](cmd-ecs-cli-configure-profile-default.md)\.

 **Important**
-Some features described may only be available with the latest version of the ECS CLI\.
+Some features described may only be available with the latest version of the Amazon ECS CLI\.
 To obtain the latest version, see [Installing the Amazon ECS CLI](ECS_CLI_installation.md)\.

 You can configure your AWS credentials in several ways:
 + You can set the `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `AWS_SESSION_TOKEN` environment variables\.
 When you run ecs\-cli configure profile, the values of those variables are stored in the Amazon ECS CLI configuration file\.